 Dog Foster Services for Deployed Soldiers:

-Dogs are truly amazing in all they can do and dog owners are thankful for the joy they bring into families and lives.
-However, we must remember we also owe them a debt of thanks and gratitude, because after all, some of these dogs are out in the field of combat a debt of thanks and gratitude.
+Dogs are amazing in all they can do and dog owners are thankful for the joy they bring into families and lives.
+We must remember we also owe the dogs who are out in the field of combat a debt of thanks and gratitude.